-In this sense, people’s perception and thoughts are molded, or even limited, by the available vocabularies and phrases in their respective language.
-A concept, a culture, a personality must be originated and cultivated from the language.
+In this sense, people’s perceptions and thoughts are moulded, or even limited, by the available vocabularies and phrases in their respective languages.
+A concept, a culture, and a personality must be originated and be cultivated from the language.
 Cultures contrast with each other because the language itself differs too.
 Thus, we may account for the cultural differences between the people of the East and West by the languages they speak.
-Here, I have summed up a few of the differences I have observed having spent a lot of time in both Asia and Europe.
+Here, I have summed up a few of the differences I have observed having spent a lot of time in Asia and Europe.

 Way of Thinking